QtExcel/QXlsx/HowToSetProject.md

 <br /><br />

-12. Build and Run a project
+:one::two: Build and Run a project

 ![](markdown.data/12.jpg)

 <br /><br />

-13. Execute file and Excel file(xlsx) is created.
+:one::three: Execute file and Excel file(xlsx) is created.

 ![](markdown.data/13.jpg)